My name is Michael, the creator and writer of frazzledad.com. Thank you for visiting!

 I had a pretty good life growing up.
 We never wanted for anything, but my parents were products of the Great Depression, so frugality was the rule in our home.
 Mum and Dad were always careful with their money, and they didn’t believe in wasting it on excessive luxuries.
 It used to annoy me to no end that all my friends could watch American television stations along with the typical Canadian fare, because they had antennas on their roofs!
 We had two English channels and two French channels.
 I would stand by the TV on a Saturday morning fiddling endlessly with the rabbit ears on our set, trying to see the newest cartoons on American stations.
 Kids nowadays have no idea what “snow” is on a television screen…

 I started writing stories in early elementary school.
 My mother had the foresight to save some of them, probably because she thought I might become a famous writer.
-You know how parents can be; at the first inkling of talent, we believe our child will be the next Wayne Gretzky, Veronica Tennant, or Taylor Swift.
+You know how parents can be; at the first inkling of talent, we believe our child will be the next Wayne Gretzky, Margaret Attwood, or Taylor Swift.

 My adolescence and young adulthood were, for the most part, uneventful, but fun.
 I wrote a lot of stories, and began to write poetry as a teenager.
-I still have everything I wrote, and sometimes, when I feel like I need good laugh, I read through those old poems.
+I still have everything I wrote, and sometimes, when I feel like I need a good laugh, I’ll pull out one of my binders and read through some of those old poems.
 There’s nothing like good old teenage angst to remind you how amazing life really is!

 I had some fantastic friends that are still friends to this day.
 Some I’ve known and kept up with since I was 6 or 7 years old!
 Friendship has always been important to me.
 I used to think that friends were more important than family, but that’s because, as a teenager, I didn’t put much stock in my own family.
 I’ve grown up a lot since then.
 I’ve raised my own family.
 I have learned that there is nothing more important than family.